timescale/pgai/docs/vectorizer-quick-start.md

 The local developer environment is a docker configuration you use to develop and test pgai, vectorizers and vectorizer worker locally.
 It includes a:
 - Postgres deployment image with the TimescaleDB and pgai extensions installed
-- PGAI vectorizer worker image
+- pgai vectorizer worker image

 On your local machine: